felixonmars/kurly/README.md

 ## Contributing

 Bug reports, feature requests, and pull requests are all welcome.
+Thank you!

+Please see [CONTRIBUTING.md](https://github.com/davidjpeacock/kurly/blob/master/CONTRIBUTING.md) for details of how to work with us.

 ## License

-kurly is Copyright (c) 2017 David J Peacock and Al S-M, and is published under the Apache 2.0 license.
+kurly is Copyright (c) 2017-2018 David J Peacock and Al S-M, and is published under the Apache 2.0 license.